rugix/.github/profile/README.md

 **100% open-source and permissively licensed.** ❤️

 Rugix is created and maintained by [Silitics](https://github.com/silitics), an independent, founder-owned company providing support and consulting for embedded Linux projects.
 Silitics also develops [Nexigon](https://github.com/nexigon), a fleet management solution.
-Rugix Ctrl remains vendor-agnostic and can be used with a variety of fleet management platforms.